 In the past, I’ve told you why you should be using email marketing to promote your music, but today is different!

-In this blog post I want to show you just how easy it is to set this process up and fully automate it using one my favourite email marketing platforms, Mailerlite step by step.
+In this blog post I want to show you just how easy it is to set this process up and fully automate it using one of my favourite email marketing platforms, Mailerlite step by step.

 Mailerlite is a relatively unheard-of email marketing service, but for what we want to achieve in this tutorial it is their perfect choice for beginners and seasoned professionals.